Aleksandar1932/EmployeeManagement/README.md

 # Employee Management

-The main goal of this project is to build Spring Boot + React application and to try Json WebToken based authentication (JWT).
+The main goal of this project is to build Spring Boot + React application with Json WebToken based authentication (JWT).
+The benefit of this project will be improvement of my skills, and getting more familiar with React.

+## Useful resources

 An essential guide for achieving JWT is available on the following [link](https://auth0.com/blog/implementing-jwt-authentication-on-spring-boot/).